Sarah Dawnis creating knit/crochet designs and accessories

 Ok, now that you know a bit about what Patreon is, what do you get for becoming a Patron?

 - Cool Stuff: There's lots of cool stuff for Patrons here (well, at least I think it's cool!)
-Signed books, access to test-knit drafts, Live Q & A, knitting classes, custom made garments, and so much more!
-You can check it out in the Rewards Bar on the right!
+Signed books, access to test-knit drafts, a live Virtual Knit Night, knitting classes, and so much more!
+You can check it out in the various tiers on the right!

 - Awesome Community: I really do love the fiber community.
 And I'm amazed at the ability to create a little corner of the internet with the people who really do share my passion for all things fiber-y!
 When people ask me about fiber/fiber arts, I love that engagement, and I've found I can do it online just as well as in person.
 I really love sharing my love of knitting and other fiber arts, in a space that is as supportive and awesome as I can make it, and Patreon is one of the best places on the internet to do that!